ALEXANDER TECHNIQUE for the ARTS

 What Is an Alexander Technique Lesson Like, and What Are the Benefits?

-An Alexander lesson is an exploration of the mental and physical habits that cause you strain, stress, and injury.
-Lessons are usually 45 minutes in length and are divided into two major parts: Chair Work, and Table Work.
-Through the very common activity of sitting in and standing up from a chair we aim to discover better ways for you to use your body in stillness and in activity.
-The Table Work helps encourage release of unnecessary tension and increased awareness.
-If the student is a performing artist or regularly engages in other forms of physical activity we will often spend some time working with that specific action.
+An Alexander Technique lesson is an exploration of the habits of tension that cause you strain, stress, and injury.
+The Technique is a "hands-on" experience which means the teacher will utilize a gentle touch to help you become more aware of your body and guide you through various activities.
+Lessons are usually 45 minutes in length and are divided into three parts: Chair Work, Table Work and application.
+Through the very common activity of sitting in and standing up from a chair, we aim to discover better ways for you to use your body in stillness and in activity.
+Table Work helps encourage release of unnecessary tension and increased body awareness as you lie on a table or the floor.
+If you are a performing artist or regularly engages in other forms of physical activity, we will often spend some time working with that specific action.

 Commonly reported benefits include: